Extended Entitlement (30 Hours Funded Childcare)

-The extended entitlement is being introduced to support working parents with the cost of childcare and to help parents who would like to work more hours.
+The extended entitlement was introduced to support working parents with the cost of childcare and to help parents who would like to work more hours.
 Details of the eligibility criteria can be found here

 The government’s website Childcare Choices gives information about all current and upcoming childcare offers and support available to parents.

 How is eligibility of parents checked?

 - Parents will check their eligibility on the government’s Childcare Service website.

 - Eligible parents will be given a unique 11 digit code which they will pass onto their childcare provider.
 Childcare providers can use the Extended Entitlement Funding Declaration Form Template to collect the relevant information.

 - Providers will need to validate the code through the Provider Portal.
 Please see the Extended Entitlement (30 hours) – Eligibility Code Checking Guide.